 For example, if you’re developing a subdivision and hire a surveyor who has only worked on single-family homes, you may be leaving your company exposed to complications during execution.
 Be sure the surveying company you’re hiring has references and can deliver accurate results.

-Why Choose Scalice Land Surveying P.C. for a Construction Layout Survey?
+Why Choose Scalice Land Surveying P.C. for Construction Layout Services?

-Scalice Land Surveying P.C. is a company that specializes in a wide range of surveying services, including boundary surveys, site plans, FEMA elevation certificates, and topographic survey reports.
+Scalice Land Surveying P.C. is a company that specializes in a wide range of construction survey and layout services, including boundary surveys, site plans, FEMA elevation certificates, and topographic survey reports.

-Our teams can complete construction staking in faster and at a more competitive price than our competition.
+Our teams can complete construction staking quickly and limit unnecessary costs.
 We do this through research diligence and by utilizing the latest equipment and technology.
 Additionally, our survey crews are experienced, professional, and efficient.
 Please contact us today for pricing and to schedule an appointment.

 Construction Layout FAQs

-Are you preparing to build a structure on your land and want to learn more about staking your construction layout for proposed features?
+Are you preparing to build a structure on your land and want to learn more about construction staking and layouts for proposed features?
 We answer a few frequently asked questions here about the construction layout process.